MESKLA | Brewyon Drudh

 Through talking whilst making, participants are given an opportunity to access different modes of thinking, the variety and nature of the found and reclaimed materials used in the sculpture workshops inspires and challenges, much as the eclectic nature of each of our personal histories does.
 It is essential that participants are able to play freely without judgement, and the pace of the conversations is unhurried, to allow time to unpick areas that anyone might find uncomfortable.
 All making is powerful, having permission and opportunity to be creative with no direct instruction reinforces that all voices, views and experiences are important.

-In 2022 the discussions were woven into a series of podcasts, workshops, a symposium and a sculptural installation exhibited in Redruth.
-For 2023 MESKLA continues this deep exploration of individual relationships to Cornish identity, while also questioning more structural factors.
-The project follows the kravorigow ha neus/tendrils and threads laid out in the first stage of the work to look at the impact and meaning of the Cornish diaspora, the significance of links between the Celtic nations and indigenous languages networks, and the relationships with and to land through both ownership, kinship and sympathy.
+Looking to 2025 MESKLA continues to follow the kravorigow ha neus/tendrils and threads laid out in the first stage of the work to look at the impact and meaning of the Cornish diaspora, the significance of links between the Celtic nations and indigenous languages networks, and the relationships with and to land through both ownership, kinship, labour and sympathy.

-Running until October 2024 - the 10 year anniversary year of Kernewek/Cornish National Minority status being recognised by British government - MESKLA will continue to question how we maintain being a modern, open, embracing culture, making space for those who feel the import of ancestry, and those who choose Kernow/Cornwall as their home and identifying culture.
+Using the marker of the 10yr anniversary of National Minority Status to question how we move forward.
+Facilitating and caring for a modern, open, embracing culture, that makes space for those who feel the import of ancestry, and those who choose Kernow/Cornwall as their home and identifying culture.

 Sovay on Carn Brea, credit: John Hersey Studio Sovay on Carn Brea